dreamking60/d3-start-to-finish-leanpub/manuscript/A Web development tools.md

 The options for running a local web server (starting at the easiest) include:

 * Brackets editor built-in web server
-* Atom or Visual Studio Code plug-ins
+* Visual Studio Code plug-ins
 * Python, Ruby, PHP or Node servers

 Another option which I’ve not personally explored is [Servez](https://greggman.github.io/servez/) which is a simple GUI based web server.